 Either way, happy paddling, happy paddlers!

-For more information about whether a kayak is the best boat for you, read our canoe vs kayak article.
+For more information about whether a kayak is the best boat for you, read our guide to the similarities and differences of canoes and kayaks,which includes the pros and cons of each.